ismailSadouki/ismailSadouki/README.md

 <h1>Hey there!
 I'm Ismail :wave:</h1>

-- 🔭 I'm currently working on [GlitchyPastePen](https://github.com/khalby786/GlitchyPastePen.v2) and other [side](https://github.com/khalby786/MarkMe) [projects](https://github.com/khalby786/smallurll)!
+ - 💡 I like to explore new technologies and develop software solutions and quick hacks.
  - 🌱 I'm currently learning JavaScript, Algorithms and English.
  - 👯 I'm looking to collaborate on full stack web apps!
- - 🤔 I'm looking for help with Typescript and React
+ - 🤔 I'm looking for help with JavaScript and VueJs
  - 💬 Ask me about PHP - Laravel
- - 💬 Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.
+ - 😊 Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.
  - 📫 You can contact me in: [email](ismail.sadouki@protonmail.com) or [social](#social), I'll try to respond as soon as I can
  - 😄 Pronouns: he/him
  <!--